1. Abandoned and Junk Vehicles

 Historically, the Town has used the International Building Code and the State's Minimum Housing Code to determine the exact number of persons allowed to live in a single family home.
 This assessment requires minimum habitable space for each individual room in the house.
 This is determined by minimum housing inspectors.

 Town Code Section 8-122 outlines the minimum standards for a dwelling unit.
-For questions, please contact the Planning Department at (919) 469-4376.
+For questions, please contact the Planning and Development Services Department at (919) 469-4376.

 5. Boats and Recreational Vehicles